2000 Spanish Grand Prix: Warm-up

 The drivers took to the track at 09:30 Central European Summer Time (UTC+2) for a 30-minute warm-up in cool and dry weather.
 Despite going into the gravel after braking too deeply, Michael Schumacher set a lap of 1:22.855 to lead a session for the fifth time that weekend, and also drove the spare Ferrari.
 Häkkinen was second-fastest; Barrichello was third, followed by Coulthard in fourth.
-De La Rosa ran into the gravel trap at Elf corner after his engine cut out; he returned to the pit lane to use the spare Arrows vehicle.
+De la Rosa ran into the gravel trap at Elf corner after his engine cut out; he returned to the pit lane to use the spare Arrows vehicle.
 Coulthard was launched airborne during a lap when he mounted the kerb at the final turn, but his vehicle was undamaged.
-After the session, Arrows withdrew their appeal after accepting the FIA's findings, and De La Rosa was required to start at the back of the field.
+After the session, Arrows withdrew their appeal after accepting the FIA's findings, and De la Rosa was required to start at the back of the field.

 Race

-The grid conditions were dry and particularly cloudy before the race; the air temperature ranged between 21 and 30 C and the track temperature was between 22 and 23 C. The race, which began before approximately 79,000 people at 14:00 local time, lasted 65 laps on a dry track for 307.450 km.
+The grid conditions were dry and particularly cloudy before the Grand Prix; the air temperature ranged between 21 and 30 C and the track temperature was between 22 and 23 C. The race, which began before approximately 79,000 people at 14:00 local time, lasted 65 laps on a dry track for 307.450 km.
 Michael Schumacher and Häkkinen intended to make two pit stops during the Grand Prix, with Schumacher, the only driver in the field, opting for medium compound tyres rather than soft compound tyres.
 Ralf Schumacher began in a spare Williams car after his race car developed an engine sensor problem the day before.
 There was not an abundance of overtaking, so the race was decided by pit stops.

 Mika Häkkinen (pictured in 2006) took his first victory of the season in the race.

 Häkkinen made a better start than Michael Schumacher, who steered right across the circuit to block Häkkinen's path on the outside when the race began.
-Consequence, Häkkinen was unable to make a strong challenge to Michael Schumacher while braking for Elf corner.
+Consequently, Häkkinen was unable to make a strong challenge to Michael Schumacher while braking for Elf corner.
 Ralf Schumacher got away quickly, passing Coulthard and the slow-starting Barrichello for third.
 Ralf Schumacher collided with the rear of Häkkinen's car on a large amount of dust as it exited the first right-hand turn, sending Häkkinen slightly sideways.
 Both drivers were able to continue, with Häkkinen ahead of Ralf Schumacher by being on the inside for the next left-hand turn.
 By the end of the first lap, Button had moved up from eleventh to ninth, while Irvine had dropped three places.
 Diniz retired after spinning into the gravel after driving onto dirt on the outside of turn three.
 At the conclusion of lap one, the top six drivers were Michael Schumacher, Häkkinen, Ralf Schumacher, Coulthard, Barrichello, and Villeneuve.